kcsf/MCP-ObsidianCognee/README.md

 ### Using Cline

 Some code in this project was implemented using the AI coding agent [Cline](https://cline.bot).
-Cline uses the `.clinerules` file to understand project architecture and patterns when implementing new features.
+Cline uses `cline_docs/` and the `.clinerules` file to understand project architecture and patterns when implementing new features.

 ### Workspace

-This project uses a bun workspace structure:
+This project uses a [Bun](https://bun.sh/) workspace structure:

 ```
 packages/